 Lucky for you, the Digital Journalism Task Force did two great hour-long webinars in January on these very topics.
 So now is the time to review these webinars so that you’re ready to shine in Boston.

 You need to submit an email address, but the webinars are free.
 I hope they help, and I look forward to seeing you in Boston!

-Benét J. Wilson serves on the board of the Online News Association.
-She is the immediate past chair of the NABJ Digital Journalism Task Force and was the 2013 NABJ Program Chair.
-She is currently the social media/eNewsletters editor for the Aircraft Owners and Pilots Association and a freelance aviation journalist and blogger.
+Benét J. Wilson is the vice president of education for the NABJ Digital Journalism Task Force.
+She also serves on the board of the Online News Association.
+She is the social media/eNewsletters editor for the Aircraft Owners and Pilots Association and a freelance aviation journalist and blogger.

 Tagged Benet Wilson, branding, convention, digital journalism, djtf, nabj, online portfolio, resume, training, Webinar